Gull-billed Tern (“Mr Bill”)

 The more orangey-billed and paler bodied Forster’s is on the left.
 The grayer Common is on the right.

 Here we have a Common on the right based on redder bill & legs and tail shorter than primaries.
 On the left is a Forster’s based on the “eye patches” and hind-crown and nape transitioning to black.
 The streamer primaries of the Forster’s can just be seen and appear to be at least equal to the primaries.
 The Forster’s shows a larger head and bill.
 However, the Forster’s also, shows a couple of ambiguous features: the bill appears more burnt-red and there appears to be a bit of dark carpel bar.
-However I believe these features are due to the fact that this bird is transitioning from basic to alternate which occurs later than Common.
+I believe these features are due to the fact that this bird is transitioning from basic to alternate which occurs later than Common.
 This photo was taken on May 1st.

 Forster’s vs Common — In-Flight

 At inland lakes in winter the Forster’s is the default tern of any size.
 In basic the “pirate eye-patch” is often visible.
 The 2-toned appearance of the upper wings, with grayer secondaries and tertials and paler primaries is often cited as an in-flight fieldmark, however, I find this to often be absent or to be difficult to see on a distant, flying bird.
+So I consider the “pirate eye-patch” to be the more reliable field mark for the Forster’s in basic plumage.

 In this edge-on photo of a Forster’s the primaries appear darker than the secondaries and mantle.
 This seems to be an illusion caused by the angle of view, but it demonstrates the ambiguity of this field mark.
 Note that the white rump and “pirate eye-patch” are visible.